Performing Arts

 Credit 1 unit.

-L29 Dance 520 Research Methods Colloquium
+DANCE 5060 Research Methods Colloquium

-This course is designed around the theory of the "everyday work of art", suggested by Eric Booth.
+This course is designed around the theory of the everyday work of art, suggested by Eric Booth.
 The everyday work of art suggests a persistent interest in and the ability to navigate one's art making from the initial impulse of creation to the fully blossomed form.
 In this course, the art is that of making dance.
 Indeed, the work of our art both acknowledges the expectations from within our given domain while fully engaging with the daily, open-ended possibilities for dance making.

 Credit 3 units.

-L29 Dance 530 Theories of the Body in Performance
+DANCE 5070 Theories of the Body in Performance

-Over the past twenty years, "the body" has become a popular subject of study across multiple disciplines, including anthropology, philosophy, women's/gender/sexuality studies, religious studies, and the growing field of performance studies.
+Over the past twenty years, the body has become a popular subject of study across multiple disciplines, including anthropology, philosophy, women's/gender/sexuality studies, religious studies, and the growing field of performance studies.
 This graduate seminar pairs critical theory readings about embodiment (and its attendant phenomena, including corporeality, kinesthesia, emotions, the senses, etc) with investigation into how specific artists work out such ideas in performance.
 Identity categories often marked by the body, including race, gender, and sexuality, will be particularly important.
-For example, we will wrestle with how "the black dancing body" as a conceptual framework maps (and not) onto the material realities of African American dancers.
+For example, we will wrestle with how the black dancing body as a conceptual framework maps (and not) onto the material realities of African American dancers.
 In addition to discussion of texts, in-class work includes embodied and creative exercises as a way for students to apply theory to practice.
 Assignments deepen students' artistry, help them develop analytical writing and presenting skills, and prepare them for professional work in both performative and academic arenas.

 Credit 3 units.

-L29 Dance 550 Final Project I
+DANCE 5080 Final Project I

 This is the first of the two Final Project courses (Final project II, Spring semester) for the MFA in Dance student.
 The student will spend the Fall semester creating and rehearsing original choreography which will be presented in a Final Project Concert, second semester, that represents the culmination of their studies in the MFA in Dance Program.
 The Final Project, a concert or public presentation largely expressed in Dance, represents an amalgamation of their growth as an artist, enhanced choreographic process, expanded range as a performer, and comprehensive understanding and application of the collaborative nature of the production elements within their concert.
 The concert, and the research and rehearsals leading up to it noted in a written statement, will be evaluated by a committee.